-With financial support from the National Endowment for the Humanities, the Foundation for Advancement in Conservation (FAIC) offers awards of up to $2,000 to Alliance for Response (AFR) Member Networks to offer training or other services to their local constituents.
+With financial support from the National Center for Preservation Technology and Training (NCPTT), the Foundation for Advancement in Conservation (FAIC) offers awards of up to $2,500 to Alliance for Response (AFR) Member Networks to offer training or other services to their local constituents.
 Funds are intended to help keep AFR networks dynamic or help reinvigorate networks that may need additional training and membership to remain ready to serve their communities.
-Examples of eligible projects include: purchasing supplies for regional network supply caches, providing emergency-related training to members, designing instructional materials for the network.
-Projects must be in compliance with all Federal grant rules.
-(FAIC staff can provide guidance.
-Details available at https://www.neh.gov/grants/manage/general-terms-and-conditions-awards-organizations-grants-and-cooperative-agreements-issued-december).
+Examples of eligible projects include: purchasing supplies for regional network supply caches, providing emergency-related training to members, designing instructional materials for the network, and hiring a part-time intern to provide network-related support.

 - The program is only available to FAIC Alliance for Response Member Networks.

 - Applicants may be not-for-profit institutions, divisions of local or state government, or individuals.
 Individuals who receive awards should consider the tax implications of accepting funding.
 FAIC may be able to provide expense dispursements on behalf of awardees that do not have the ability to manage the award directly.